VEWOXIC/IATSF_review/README.md

 ## Additional analysis on of Attention Map

 We add the analysis of the attention map here.
 The Appendix K.3 refer to the J.3 Channel Detail of weather-captioned in the NeruIPS version paper.
+(Give it several seconds to load the page.)

 ![](./Appendix-1.png)
 ![](./Appendix-2.png)